Patient & Visitor Handbook

 Hospital discharge information and services

 On admission to hospital (or as early as possible), it is important to start planning for your safe discharge home.
 Once your acute medical treatment is complete, the next stage of your care may take place at home.
-This must be considered as an option as we develop your treatment plan.
-For patients who do not require an acute level of care, the hospital environment is not an ideal place to recover, due to the risk of infection, falls and lack of mobility.
+For patients who do not require an acute level of care, the hospital environment is not an ideal place to recover.

-The Central East Community Care Access Centre care coordinator and other community partners will work with your hospital care team to explore all available options to provide you with a safe transition home.
+The Central East LHIN Home and Community Care team and other community partners will work with your hospital care team to explore all available options to provide you with a safe transition home.
 This will allow you to consider your longer-term decisions in a safe, comfortable environment.

 This approach is meant to ensure that you and all of our patients can access and receive the care most suited to your health needs as quickly as possible.
 We are committed to making this transition a smooth one for you and your family.